The D.E.C.I.D.E. Model

 After you analyze your options and weigh them against your values it's time to make a decision and act.

-The Example: I was going to go to bed but then the episode ended with a cliffhanger so I watched another episode.
-I didn't go to bed until midnight.
+The Example: I was going to go to bed but then the episode ended with a cliffhanger so I watched another one.
+I didn't end up go to bed until midnight.

 E - Evaluate the Results